 When using an extensive job board, set a filter for remote work.
 It would be best if you still read job descriptions for additional information.

 If the job board you use doesn't have a remote filter, you can add remote to your search terms.

 Before applying to remote recruiting jobs, make sure your resume is ready, and pay particular attention to relevant keywords.

 Edit your education and professional experience to highlight what would make you succeed in this career path.
 For example, maybe you've never worked in recruiting companies but did work in customer service.

 Focus on your communication and problem-solving skills.
 Those can come in handy when recruiting, so showing them on your resume may help you get an interview and a job.

-If you get to the interview stage, prepare a list of questions ahead of time.
+If you get to the interview stage, prepare a list of questions.
 Most employers will let you ask questions at the end of your interview, so use that time to learn more about the position.

-Research the company, and ask the company about what working remotely for them is like.
+Research the company, and check other recruiters' feedback.
 Figure out how many employees are remote and how you can connect with your potential coworkers.
 It's also an excellent strategy for building relationships.

 Finding remote recruiter jobs may seem impossible.
-But if you want to get a new job or switch industries, you can find the right position for you and your needs.
+But if you want to get a new job or switch industries, you can find the proper position for you and your needs.

 Are you ready to start your job search?
 Sign up for a free Teal account today.